The TMUA tests your mathematical thinking.

 - Economics

-You will take the test on 16 or 17 October 2024.
+You will take the test on 13 or 14 October 2025.
 You must take the test in this first sitting.
+Applicants from China, Hong Kong and Macau must take the test on 14 October.

 Test format